SetProtocol/STIPS/STIPS/STIP-002.md

     - What are the only requirements for our system to function well?
         - We do not want Set to be undercollateralized
         - We are fine with overcollateralization (discussed below)
-    - Thus, the new checks fulfill our requirements.
+    - Thus, the proposed checks fulfill our requirements.
         - So, we need not restrict usage of these modified issuance modules

 2. Are we fine with Set being overcollaterlized?